NoahDomingues/OFDR-Patcher/README.md

 - The "i" info button in the top-right corner opens a small window with some basic information about the patch and software.
 - The progress bar and log box in the center of the window display progress updates when patching or unpatching.

+**WARNING:** Do not patch your game twice over!
+Doing so might cause you to lose your original game backup.

 ## 🛠️ Features